 - Grated cheese to serve

-Heat 1 TBSP of oil in a large frying pan over a medium heat, add the onion & garlic and cook for 2 minutes until fragrant.
+- Heat 1 tablespoon of oil in a large frying pan over a medium heat, add the onion & garlic and cook for 2 minutes until fragrant.

-Add the beef stock, tomatoes, tomato paste, Worchestershire sauce & sugar and combine.
+- Add the beef stock, tomatoes, tomato paste, Worchestershire sauce & sugar and combine.
 Simmer over a low heat for 15-20 minutes until the bolognese has thickened.
-About halfway through this cooking time give it a taste test and starting with about 1/4 tsp of salt, add salt until it is to your taste.
+About halfway through this cooking time give it a taste test and starting with about ¼ teaspoon of salt, add salt until it is to your taste.
 Also add the chopped fresh or dried herbs.